Tim Vine: Television

 From May to August 1997, Vine presented the Channel 4 game show Fluke which he devised.
-The warm-up comedian was Lee Mack.

-Tim hosted Fort Boyard Takes on the World in 2004.
+Vine hosted Fort Boyard Takes on the World in 2004.

 From 2001 to 2004, Vine co-wrote/starred in both series of ITV's The Sketch Show with Lee Mack.
-Additional material was written by Vine’s good friend and tour support act, John Archer and, on occasion, Boothby Graffoe and Tim’s sister Sonya Vine.

-From 2006 to 2012, Vine played Timothy Gladstone Adams in Lee Mack’s BBC One sitcom Not Going Out.
-He returned for a cameo in the Christmas 2014 episode and the series 7 finale as Lee's best man.
+From 2006 to 2012, Vine played Timothy Gladstone Adams in Mack's BBC One sitcom Not Going Out.
+He returned for a cameo in the 2014 Christmas episode and the series 7 finale.

-Since 2009, Vine has made appearances on Countdown as a guest in Dictionary Corner.
+Since 2009, Vine has made appearances on the Channel 4 game show Countdown as a guest in Dictionary Corner.

-In 2012, Vine hosted one series of teatime game show Don't Blow the Inheritance for ITV.
+In 2012, Vine hosted one series of game show Don't Blow the Inheritance for ITV.

-Vine faced “The Beast” Mark Labbett on The Chase in 2012 and 2021 (series 11, episode 10).
+Vine faced "The Beast" Mark Labbett on The Chase in 2012 and 2021.

-Replacing Mark Williams, Vine portrayed Sebastian Beach in the second and final season of BBC One’s comedy Blandings (2013-2014), based on the books by P. G. Wodehouse.
+Replacing Mark Williams, Vine portrayed Sebastian Beach in the second and final season of BBC One's comedy Blandings (2013–2014), based on the books by P. G. Wodehouse.

 In 2014 and 2015, Vine appeared in the revival of Celebrity Squares as resident comedian alongside Joe Wilkinson.

 In 2017, he appeared in two episodes of Tim Vine Travels Through Time on BBC One.
-Regular cast members included Sally Phillips, Mandeep Dhillon, Marek Larwood and John Archer.
-Special guests included Emma Bunton and Ore Oduba, the latter starring with Vine in the 2019/2020 Cinderella panto at Fairfield Halls, Croydon.

-In mid 2018, Vine was a celebrity contestant in 10 episodes of Taskmaster series 6, on Dave.
-His improvisations included measuring a piece of string with a plastic lobster.
+In mid-2018, Vine was a celebrity contestant in 10 episodes of Taskmaster series 6, on Dave.

-In autumn 2018, Vine hosted ITV quiz show Football Genius.
+In autumn 2018, Vine hosted the ITV quiz show Football Genius.

-Tim Vine has participated in several Comic Relief / Sport Relief charity competitions.
-In Comic Relief Does Fame Academy Vine performed his pop hero Elvis Presley’s hit Viva Las Vegas (2007) and on Let's Dance for Comic Relief (2013), Vine was talked out of Elvis and given Justin Timberlake’s Rock Your Body, making it to the final.
-In 2015, he was runner-up in Let's Play Darts, losing out to Lee Mack.
-Vine returned in 2016 to win it, beating Mike Tindall in the final.
-For the 2021 telethon, Vine’s contribution was Joke In A Box, entertaining military personnel who had assisted medical centres during the COVID-19 pandemic.
-For 2022, Vine competed against Kiri Pritchard-McLean in One Red Nose and Their Dog with training shown on Countryfile (6 March) and the finale broadcast on Comic Relief night (18 March).
-Filmed at Penrhyn Castle, Wales, this is a variation on the long-running televised competition One Man and His Dog.
+Vine has participated in several Comic Relief / Sport Relief charity competitions.
+In Comic Relief Does Fame Academy Vine performed Presley's hit "Viva Las Vegas" (2007) and on Let's Dance for Comic Relief (2013), Vine was talked out of Presley and given Justin Timberlake;s "Rock Your Body", making it to the final.
+In 2015, he was runner-up in Let's Play Darts, losing out to Mack.
+Vine returned in 2016, defeating Mike Tindall in the final.
+For 2022, Vine competed against Kiri Pritchard-McLean in One Red Nose and Their Dog.